wayne1116/CompilerDesign-course/README.md

 **ANTLR 3.5.2 Download:** https://www.antlr3.org/download.html
 ## Project
-**● Project 1:** Write a "mylexer.g" file to set the tokens (terminals) of your compiler.
+**● Project 1:** Write a lexical analyzer "mylexer.g" file to choose the a set of language features you want to support in your compiler.
-　　　　　&nbsp;Input 1, 2, 3 will be the testing files to check the defined tokens.